-Current Ohio State University students wanting to switch to the Public Health Pre-Major must first view the video linked here.
-They must complete the quiz at the end of the video.
-After completing the quiz, they will be provided with instructions on how to schedule an appointment with an academic advisor in the College.
-Students interested in the Public Health Pre-Major must have a minimum cumulative 2.80 Ohio State University GPA and completed a minimum of 12 credits earned from The Ohio State University.
+Current Ohio State University students wanting to switch to the Public Health Pre-Major must schedule an appointment with an academic advisor in the College.
+Students interested in the Public Health Pre-Major must have a minimum cumulative 2.50 Ohio State University GPA and completed a minimum of 12 credits earned from The Ohio State University.

 New First-Year Students.
-Ohio State has made the submission of ACT or SAT test scores optional for applicants to the Columbus campus for the 2022 spring, summer and autumn semesters due to the uncertain testing landscape related to COVID-19.
-We recommend applicants take the ACT or SAT and submit test scores if they are available, as we believe that standardized test scores provide useful information and predictive value about a student's potential for success at Ohio State.
-This will ensure the College has well-prepared students who will be able to handle the rigor of the academic curriculum and be competitive for admissions to the undergraduate program.
+Ohio State has made the submission of ACT or SAT test scores optional for applicants to the Columbus campus for the 2023-2024, 2024-2025 spring, summer and autumn semester.
 Students admitted to The Ohio State University as Honors Students will be directly admitted to the BSPH major.
 In this case, they will need to select a specialization before they begin the start of autumn semester (Public Health Sociology or Environmental Public Health).